Types of Aid - Student Employment

-- demonstrate financial need.
-Details on how financial need is calculated can be found at How Financial Aid is Determined.
+- Demonstrate financial need.
+Details on how financial need is calculated can be found at Financial Need and Award Information.

 - Be a degree-seeking student enrolled at least half-time (i.e., no less than 6 eligible credit hours).

-- working towards completion of their first undergraduate degree.
+- Working toward completion of their first undergraduate degree.

 - Current students are notified of their eligibility to participate via their UWF Gmail account by the Office of Financial Aid & Scholarships.
-Email notifications typically start mid-May to early June.
+Email notifications typically start in July.
 Students are provided detailed instructions on where and how to apply.
-If a student has not been notified, they are ineligible for various reasons.
+If a student has not been notified, they may be ineligible for various reasons.

 - If you are hired, your supervisor will notify our office, and the FWS funds will be added to your financial aid package.
 If the addition of FWS funds impacts your previously awarded amounts, you will be notified when you receive a ‘revised award’ notification via email.

 - The FWS eligibility notification via email does NOT guarantee a position.
 Current students must apply online and be successfully hired for an open position.

-- A very limited population of entering freshmen will be offered FWS funds on their Financial Aid Package.
+- A very limited population of entering freshmen will be offered work study funds on their financial aid package.
 To ensure you are assigned a position, you must accept the funds by the date reflected on your original award notice.
 This award notice will be sent to your preferred email address on your record.

-- There are limited positions available, so if you do not accept the FWS funds by the deadline date, the offered award will be cancelled.
-There are limited positions, so if you do not accept the funds by the deadline, you will not receive an assignment.
+- There are limited positions available, so if you do not accept the FWS funds by the deadline date, the offered award will be canceled and you will not receive a job assignment.

 - After a student submits their resume to the hiring supervisor, the supervisor will review the resumes and contact students directly if they are interested in them for the opening.

 - The supervisor will contact the student applicant if an interview is required.

-- After the supervisor makes a decision, he/she will contact the student applicant to advise the student of the hiring decision.
+- After the supervisor makes a decision, they will contact the student applicant to advise the student of the hiring decision.